Criminal Justice Project

 - Alex Wheatley

 - Oregon v.
-Hickman (via Oregon Innocence Project, Eyewitness Identification)
+Hickman (via Oregon Innocence Project)

 - Oregon v.
-Johnson (via Oregon Innocence Project, "Knowing" Waiver and Access to DNA Testing)
+Johnson (via Oregon Innocence Project)

 Eighth Amendment Project